ASP.NET Core Project File

 Let us understand the ASP.NET Core Project File elements.

-The Package Reference element of the project file is used to add the references to all the NuGet packages which are installed for your application.
-At the moment, the project file adds references for the following 2 NuGet packages.
+Once you delete the package, it should remove the reference from both the dependencies and the project file.
+The Package Reference element of the project file is used to add the references to all the NuGet Packages which are installed for your application.

-In the next article, I am going to discuss the Main method in ASP.NET Core application.
+In the next article, I am going to discuss ASP.NET Core Main Method in detail.
 Here, in this article, I try to explain the ASP.NET Core Project File in detail.
-I hope you enjoy this article and I would like to have your feedback.
-Please post your feedback, question, or comments about this article.
+I hope you enjoy this article and would like your feedback.
+Please post your feedback, question, or comments about this ASP.NET Core Project File article.